leonardfischer/Kohana-Google-Maps-Module/README.md

-# Kohana-Google Maps Module
+# Kohana Google Maps Module V1.1
 With this module you can easily add a "google map" to your Kohana installation

-The Google Map Module will make use of the following modules:

-* None
+The Google Map module has NO dependency to other modules!

 ## Features

 * Display a Google-Map by just echo'ing an instance of the "Gmap" class
 * Setting several map-types (road, satellite, hybrid and terrain)
 * Setting sensor-parameter for mobile devices
-* Adding new markers to the map
+* Adding markers to the map (including custom icon and Google Maps popups)
+* Adding polylines to the map

 ## Features to come
 The following features shall be implemented during development:

+* Adding polygons
 * Adding your own control-elements to the map
-* Cleaning up the gmap-view
+* Cleaning up the gmap-view (Maybe stuffing javascript parts in several sub-views?)

 ## Usage
 The usage of this module is as easy as it could be!
 Simply activate the module in your bootstrap.php